DanaKChilds/AutoTrader/README.md

 ## Data Source

-The data used for this project comes from the [Auto Trader Car Sale Adverts Dataset](https://www.kaggle.com/datasets/shayanshahid997/autotrader-at-car-sale-adverts-dataset), which provides detailed information about Auto Trader vehicle listings.
+The data used for this project comes from the [Auto Trader Car Sale Adverts Dataset](https://www.kaggle.com/datasets/shayanshahid997/autotrader-at-car-sale-adverts-dataset), which provides detailed information about Auto Trader used vehicle listings.

 The dataset includes important features such as:
 - **Price**: The selling price of the car